pramethg/FUSPA/README.md

 Output: 8 plots for Figure 5a - 5j

 ### How to use the code
-* Open the .m file using matlab and click run under the "Editor" tab above.
+* Open the .m file using matlab and click run under the "Editor" tab.
 All figures will be generated automatically.
 The code might take a few seconds to minutes.
 Please wait patiently until the code is done (dispalying only this ```>> ``` sign at the end of command window of matlab).

 * Please refer to System Requirements and Installation Information part to make sure all required add-ons are installed on the matlab before running the code

-* To install add-ons, click "Apps" tab above and click "Get More Apps".
+* To install add-ons, click "Apps" tab and click "Get More Apps".
 A window of "Add-on Explorer" will show up.
-Then, searching for any add-ons needed using that window for the code.
+Then, search for any add-ons needed using that window for the code.

 ##### Notice: Please place the code and data files in the **SAME** folder to run the code